BoshuOuyang/BFregNN-Cox-for-pyroptosis-in-TNBC/README.md

 You can provide the edge threshold for the protein-protein interaction network (--score 0.6), the names of the two drugs you'd like to analyze (--drug1 XXX --drug2 XXX), the different training epochs ([200,1000]) and so on.

-For one drug combination, it takes a few seconds to converage and obtain the result.
+For one drug combination, it takes a few seconds to compute and obtain the result.

+If you want to compute all pairs of drug combinations, please use run.sh

 Please note that the code is also compatible with the CUDA version.